comtravo/terraform-aws-firehose/README.md

 ## Introduction

-This module create a Kinesis Firehose and all the resources related to it to log to S3.
+This module creates a Kinesis Firehose and all the resources related to it to log to S3.

 ## Usage
 Checkout [test.tf](./tests/test.tf) for how to use this module